MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 To use physical partitions of a table, the source table must be partitioned.
 To understand how the number of partitions affect performance, we created two partitioned tables, one with 8 partitions and the other with 85 partitions.

 The number of physical partitions limits the **Degree of copy parallelism**.
-While you can still limit the number by specifying a value less than the number of partitions, _Auto_ will always, at most, select the number of physical partitions present in the source table.
+You can still limit the number by specifying a value less than the number of partitions.

 ##### Fabric Warehouse with physical partitions